West Highland White Terrier: Appearance

-They also have a deep chest, muscular limbs, a black nose, and a short, closely fitted jaw with "scissors" bite (lower canines locked in front of upper canines, upper incisors locked over lower incisors).
-The Westie's paws are slightly turned out to give it better grip than flat-footed breeds when it climbs on rocky surfaces.
-In young puppies, the nose and footpads have pink markings, which slowly turn black as they age.
+Westies have a black nose, deep chest, muscular limbs, and a short closely-fitted jaw with "scissors" bite (lower canines locked in front of upper canines, upper incisors locked over lower incisors).
+Their paws are slightly turned out to give them better grip than flat-footed breeds when they climb on rocky surfaces.
+Young puppies have pink markings on the nose and footpads that slowly turn black as they age.
 Westies also have short and sturdy tails.
-Some sources suggest that due to their history as rodent catchers, their tails were bred to be thick so that a Westie trapped in a hole could be easily pulled out by the tail.

-They have a soft, dense, thick undercoat and a rough outer coat, which can grow to about 2 in long.
-The fur fills out the face to give a rounded appearance.
-As puppies develop into adults, their coarse outer coat is normally removed by either "hand-stripping", especially for dog-showing, or otherwise clipping.
-Most Westies are pure white, although there are some light wheaten colour variations.
+Westies have a rough outer coat that can grow to about 2 in long and a soft, thick undercoat.
+The fur fills out the face to give it a rounded appearance.
+As puppies develop into adults, their coarse outer coat is normally removed by either "hand-stripping" (especially for dog-showing) or otherwise clipping.
+Most Westies are pure white, although there are some light wheat colour variations.

 Temperament

-The temperament of the West Highland White Terrier can vary greatly, with some being friendly towards children, while others prefer solitude.
-It will not typically tolerate rough handling, such as a child pulling on its ears or fur, and can frequently be both food- and toy-possessive.
-This makes regular training from a young age of particular importance.
-It is normally independent, assured, and self-confident, and can make a good watchdog.
-It is a loyal breed that bonds with its owner but is often on the move, requiring daily exercise (15–30 min though ideally, at least an hour).
-The Westie is highly social and is the most friendly and jolly of all the Scottish breeds of terriers.
+The temperament of Westies can vary greatly, with some being friendly towards children and others preferring solitude.
+They will not typically tolerate rough handling, such as a child pulling on their ears or fur, and can frequently be both food- and toy-possessive.
+This makes regular training from a young age particularly important.
+Westies can make good watchdogs and are normally independent, self-assured, and confident.
+They are loyal and bond with their owner but are often on the move, requiring a minimum of one hour of daily exercise.
+Westies are highly social and are the most friendly of all the Scottish terriers.

-It is a hardy breed, and can be stubborn, leading to issues with training.
-A Westie may need to have its training refreshed on occasion during its lifetime.
-Having a typical terrier prey drive, it tends to be highly interested in toys, especially chasing balls.
-It does retain the instincts of an earth-dog, including inquisitive and investigative traits, as well as natural instincts to bark and dig holes.
-It is ranked in the average range as 88th in Stanley Coren's The Intelligence of Dogs.
+A hardy breed, Westies can be stubborn and cause issues with training, potentially requiring their training to be refreshed on occasion during their lifetime.
+Having a typical terrier prey drive, they tend to be highly interested in toys, especially chasing balls.
+They retain the instincts of an "earthdog" such as being inquisitive and investigative, as well as natural instincts to bark and dig holes.
+Westies are tied for 47th place (with the Scottish Deerhound) in Stanley Coren's 1994 book The Intelligence of Dogs, which designates them as being of "average working/obedience intelligence" and places them almost exactly in the middle of the list.